Cannaflavins A and B may help reduce inflammation and stop pain better than aspirin.

 How do Cannaflavins A and B Provide the Pain-Relief?

 The testing started in 1985.
 Cannaflavins were isolated form the cannabis plant, and by testing in vitro it was determined that it causes over 90% inhibition of the PG (prostaglandin) release, without displaying toxicity even with a 10-fold increase in concentration.

-These pain-relieving abilities were compared to those of the action of synovial cells from patients with rheumatoid arthritis.
-It was found that cannaflavins spontaneously release PGE2 during primary culture.
-PGE2 is believed to be an important mediator of inflammatory erythema, edema and pain.
-Its biosynthesis is inhibited by both anti-inflammatory glucocorticoids (i.e.dexamethasone) and non-steroidal anti-inflammatory agents (i.e . aspirin).
+These pain-relieving abilities compare to those of the action of cells in patients with rheumatoid arthritis.
+In this case, cannaflavins spontaneously release PGE2 during primary culture.
+PGE2 may be an important mediator of inflammatory erythema, edema and pain.
+Anti-inflammatory glucocorticoids (i.e.dexamethasone) and non-steroidal anti-inflammatory agents (i.e . aspirin) inhibit its biosynthesis.

 Aspirin acts through the inhibition of cyclo-oxygenase and dexamethasone and indirectly through inhibition of the arachidonic release through phospholipids.
 Cannaflavin was intermediate in potency between these two.
-Exact mode of action will probably be released in the future, when it is successfully manufactured.
+The researchers will likely release the exact mode of action until they successfully manufacture the synthesized material.

 The possible use for a non-steroidal, anti-inflammatory, non-toxic, cannaflavin compound seem endless.
 Future testing will explore specific dosing efficacy and route of administration to achieve the best possible medicinal benefits.